To continue enjoying all the features of Navy Federal Online, please use a compatible browser. Confirm your browser capability.

 • Monthly reporting to all three major credit bureaus.
 It’s especially important when establishing and building credit that the card you choose reports to all three major credit bureaus—Experian®, Equifax® and TransUnion®—at least once per month.
 These three organizations track your payment history, which is part of your credit report.
 However, let’s say the credit card company only reports to two of the organizations, Equifax and TransUnion.
 Someday, when you apply for a mortgage, if that lender pulls your credit score from Experian, you won’t get the full benefit of the credit you’ve built.

 • Rewards of at least 1% back on purchases in many cases.
 Even if rewards aren’t your top priority, it pays to look for cards that offer some kind of rewards structure—even if it’s a secured card.
-For example, Navy Federal Credit Union’s nRewards® Secured card offers point rewards while you build your credit, with the potential to upgrade to cashRewards after 6 months of good credit history.
+For example, Navy Federal Credit Union’s nRewards® Secured card offers point rewards while you build your credit, with the potential to upgrade to cashRewards card after 6 months of good credit history.

 • Competitive annual percentage rate (APR).
 As you shop for cards, pay attention to the APR, which is the cost of using the card’s credit line.
 The higher the APR, the more interest you'll pay if you carry a balance from one month to the next.
 With most credit cards, to avoid paying interest, you can pay your balance in full every month.
 Often, low or 0% interest rates are introductory offers that depend on making on-time payments.
 Read the disclosures on interest rates to make sure you understand what you’re agreeing to.